Super Robot Monkey Team Hyperforce Go!

-(commonly known by its acronym, SRMTHFG, or simply, Super Robot Monkey Team) is an anime-influenced television series created by Ciro Nieli, one of the directors of Teen Titans, and the Showrunner & Executive Producer of Teenage Mutant Ninja Turtles, and produced by Jetix Animation Concepts with animation being done by The Answer Studio (who would later work on the Cartoon Network series Transformers: Animated).
-It was the first original show produced for the Jetix block and for the Jetix channels worldwide, where the show premiered on September 18, 2004.
+(also known as SRMTHFG or simply Super Robot Monkey Team) is an animated television series created by Ciro Nieli.
+It is produced by Walt Disney Television Animation, with animation being done by The Answer Studio in Japan and is thus, sometimes considered an anime because of it.
+The series was the first original show produced for the Jetix block and for the Jetix and Disney channels worldwide, where the show premiered on September 18, 2004.
+It ran for four seasons composed of 52 episodes, each 22 minutes long.

-Set mainly on the fictional planet of Shuggazoom, the series follows the adventures of five cyborg monkeys and a human boy named Chiro as they struggle to protect their planet – and the rest of the universe – from the forces of evil.
+Set on the fictional planet of Shuggazoom, the series follows the adventures of five cyborg monkeys and a human boy named Chiro as they work to protect their planet – and the rest of the universe – from the forces of evil.